The SRG/eROSITA All-Sky Survey. Optical identification and properties of galaxy clusters and groups in the western galactic hemisphere: Photometric redshift accuracy

 The right panel of Figure \ref{fig:zspec_zphot} shows the absolute deviations $|z_{\lambda}-z_{\rm spec}|$ normalized by $1+z_{\rm spec}$.
 We find

 The running median is below or around 0.5\% for $z_{\rm spec}\lesssim0.9$.
 The previously discussed bias peaks around $z_{\rm spec}=0.4$ and $z_{\rm spec}=0.7$ are apparent here, too.

-\subsubsection{Small-Scale Patterns in $\Delta z_\lambda$}
+\subsubsection{Small-scale patterns in $\Delta z_\lambda$}

 There are small-scale oscillations in photometric redshift bias with an amplitude of $z_{\lambda}-z_{\rm spec}\approx0.003$ and a period of $\Delta z_{\rm spec}\approx0.05-0.10$.
 This is visible as the systematic variations of the red line in Figure \ref{fig:zspec_zphot}, left panel.
 The effect is especially prominent around $z_{\rm spec}\approx0.4$, where neither the $g-r$ nor the $r-z$ colors are very sensitive to redshift (see Appendix \ref{sec:redseq}).
 The origin of these residuals can be traced back to the red-sequence model calibration.
-Our tests showed that the amplitude of these oscillations increases when we include the $i$-band in the $z<0.8$ \eromapper runs.
-Even though the statistical uncertainties decrease mildly because more information is being used, the systematic uncertainties increase because of color variations on small scales in redshift space.
-For this reason, we give higher priority to the $grz$ and $grzw1$ \eromapper runs over the runs that include the $i$ band (see Section \ref{sec:merging}).
+Our tests showed that the amplitude of these oscillations increased when we included the $i$-band in the $z<0.8$ \eromapper runs.
+Even though the statistical uncertainties decreased mildly because more information was being used, the systematic uncertainties increased because of color variations on small scales in redshift space.
+For this reason, we gave higher priority to the $grz$ and $grzw1$ \eromapper runs over the runs that include the $i$ band (see Section \ref{sec:merging}).
 In the future, we plan to improve this using finer-spaced spline fitting of the red sequence colors that include the $i$ band.

-\subsubsection{Average Bias Correction}
+\subsubsection{Average bias correction}